 (b) to comply with applicable laws and regulations, and requests from statutory agencies;

-(c) for our internal administrative purposes, including the facilitation and operation of our events, training and programmes (including the administration and judging of the Global Teacher Prize;
+(c) for our internal administrative purposes, including the facilitation and operation of our events, training and programmes (including the administration and judging of the Global Teacher Prize or the Global Student Prize;

 (d) to provide you with information about us, our services and programmes and any other information that we provide or provide access to;

-(f) to carry out our obligations arising from any contracts entered into between you and us
+(g) to carry out our obligations arising from any contracts entered into between you and us: and

 4.2 Whilst generally we will seek consent at the point of collecting your data, in some cases we may process data without consent when we are legally allowed to do so i.e. where it is in our legitimate interests and provided we respect your rights.